-Dan Chmielewski serves as Editor-in-Chief of TheLiberalOC.
+Dan Chmielewski serves as Publisher and Editor-in-Chief of TheLiberalOC.
 He’s lived in OC since 1997 by way of Boston and Central New York.
 He has worked in news, marketing, and public relations his entire career.
 Admittedly to the left of Ted Kennedy, Dan studies conservative media to note and refute their talking points.
 He views legitimate criticism of liberals and liberal politicians as fair, as long as the same mirror is held up to conservatives and Republicans as well.
 He scoffs at the notion that the mainstream media has a liberal bias.

 If you are interested in posting here on a regular basis, email Dan at email@example.com.

 Michael Lawson (Our Founder) — who hates writing in the third person — has a background in news writing and currently works in marketing for a labor union.
 His previous journalistic conquests have included political news writing, humor columns, and feature stories.
 Mike left Orange County in December 2007 and currently lives in San Francisco, CA. He can be found online at: MrMikeLawson.com.
 Mike continues to contribute to the blog as our resident Cartoonist.